Tawa: Automatic Warp Specialization for Modern GPUs with Asynchronous References: compiler

 \subsection{Overview}

 Fig.~\ref{subfig:overview} illustrates the overall design of \Name.
 Since Triton~\cite{tillet2019triton} has become the de facto backend for PyTorch~\cite{paszke2019pytorch,pytorch20} and is widely adopted for writing efficient GPU kernels, we select Triton as the frontend interface of our compiler.
 Programmers write kernels in Triton-Python with tiled computation and TMA communication in a CTA (Fig.~\ref{subfig:triton}), which are first translated into the standard Triton-MLIR representation.
 Building upon this infrastructure, \Name introduces a series of compiler passes that automate the generation of warp-specialized programs directly from high-level Python code.
+Most importantly, we require \emph{no} modifications to existing Triton code; users can simply set \texttt{enable\_warp\_specialization=True} when calling the Triton kernel, and it only takes effect on Hopper and newer GPU architectures.

 To address the challenges outlined in \S~\ref{sec:intro}, \Name applies three key transformations: \textbf{(1) Task-aware partitioning (\S~\ref{sub:partition})}.
 We introduce a novel algorithm that partitions the program into producer and consumer warp groups, ensuring correct role assignment and communication boundaries, directly addressing \textbf{Challenge 1}. \textbf{(2) Asynchronous reference abstraction (\S~\ref{sub:aref})}.
 We design \aref, an intermediate representation that captures inter-warp dataflow explicitly.
 By expressing communication intent at the IR level, \aref allows the compiler to automatically insert and coordinate the necessary synchronization and data-movement operations, resolving \textbf{Challenge 2}.
 We also propose a new \Name MLIR dialect to encode those \aref operations. \textbf{(3) Multi-granularity software pipelining (\S~\ref{sub:sw_pipeline})}.
 On top of the \aref program, we apply a software pipelining pass that orchestrates overlap between communication and computation across multiple granularities, resolving \textbf{Challenge 3}.